FrancescaK/MongoDB_Community_Kit/blog.md

 ###Where you can post

-_Your personal blog_: It's never been easier to create a blog.
-There are platforms like Wordpress, Tumblr, Jekyl and Octopress that make it dead simple to get your content out there.
-You can also post to Medium.
+_Your personal blog_: There are plenty of platforms like Wordpress, Tumblr, Jekyl and Octopress that make it dead simple to get your content out there.

 _Your company blog_: Many great companies have engineering blogs where they publish articles about the underlying technologies powering their business (see [foursquare](http://engineering.foursquare.com/) and [Server Density](https://blog.serverdensity.com/)).
 These blogs are a great way to get more exposure for your company in the developer community.